 Diyasaru Park Layout

-The park shelters over 250 species.
-A range of endemic and migratory birds can be seen here.
+The park shelters over 250 species including a range of endemic and migratory birds.
 Dragonflies, butterflies, fish, and reptiles can be found in abundance too.

 As for the flora of the park, there are numerous aquatic plants and over 100 native plant species.